xthanhn/mcuprog/README.md

-# **MCUprog UPDI Programmer**
+# **MCUprog UPDI**
-mcuprog is a modified utility for programming various Microchip MCU devices using Microchip CMSIS-DAP based debuggers and standard TTL serial port.
+MCUprog UPDI is a modified utility for programming various Microchip MCU devices using Microchip CMSIS-DAP based debuggers and standard TTL serial port.

-I made this modified using for my personal project and focus on UPDI programming interface only, so I name it as mcuprog updi programmer, but it can be used to program PIC MCU and MCU with another programming interface type.
+I made this modified using for my personal project and focus on UPDI programming interface only, so I name it as MCUprog UPDI, but it can be used to program PIC MCU and MCU with another programming interface type.

-mcuprog is released as windows executable file (exe) - checkout [**releases**](https://github.com/caddish12/mcuprog/releases).
+MCUprog UPDI is released as windows executable file (exe) - checkout [**releases**](https://github.com/caddish12/mcuprog/releases).
 You can use them directly on windows without Python.

-mcuprog supports newest MCU from microchip.
+MCUprog UPDI supports newest MCU from microchip.
 It works well with new AVR 0-Series, 1-Series and 2-Series using UPDI programming interface.

 ### Notice
 This code is used to build Windows application and does not compatible original build.

 ### Serial UPDI

-mcuprog can be used as **Serial UPDI programmer** with UPDI interface using a **standard TTL serial port**
+MCUprog UPDI can be used as **Serial UPDI programmer** using a **standard TTL serial port**

 If you use [MegaTinyCore by SpenceKonde](https://github.com/SpenceKonde/megaTinyCore) version from 2.3.2, programming speed can be as high as **460800 baud**.
 Checkout [docs for SerialDUPI](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/tools/README.md) from SpenceKonde